Logo

 Medi-Cal regulations are constantly updated and changed.
 Medi-Cal planning should only be done under the supervision of an elder law attorney familiar with Medi-Cal.
 Certain transfers of property can have significant tax ramifications that should be discussed with your attorney.
 Furthermore, improper transfers can disqualify a Medi-Cal beneficiary and result in a significant period of ineligibility for Medi-Cal benefits.
 You may also read about Los Angeles trust attorney.

 Please be advised that the information on this site is not meant to be construed as legal advice.
-If you need legal advice, or for more information about Medi-Cal Planning, please contact our office at (562) 526-6941 for a FREE 30-minute consultation!
+If you need legal advice, or for more information about Medi-Cal Planning, please contact our office at (562) 526-6941 for a 30-minute consultation!

 A Proud Member of